kairosity/mp3-snapathon/testing.md

 ## HTML Validators

+### W3C HTML Validator

+This proved quite useful.
+I found that Jinja templating made it easy to end up with broken tags.
+The validator caught these and I refactored appropriately.

 Some warnings raised:

 1. There was a warning that the content security policy was a bad one.
 But since the application scored so highly during security